 Otherwise, if the flare met all applicable regulations, the appropriate destruction efficiencies from either an applicable permit or the destruction efficiencies in Table A-8-the maximum destruction efficiencies for EI purposes-may be used to determine flare emissions.
 For assisted flares, there is the potential for over-assisting the waste gas stream, and the destruction efficiency may be lower than either the permitted efficiency or the appropriate efficiencies contained in the Chapter 115 HRVOC regulations or Table A-8.
 Emissions determinations must be adjusted accordingly.

-2. Low Btu: 192-1000 Btu/scf

-1. High Btu: > 1000 Btu/scf
+a.
+High Btu: > 1000 Btu/scf b.
+Low Btu: 192-1000 Btu/scf

 Table A-8.
 Maximum Destruction or Removal Efficiencies for Emissions Inventory Determinations